wimrijnders/V3DLib/Doc/Issues.md

 is the amount of available memory).

 To run with a 64-bit kernel, programs using `v3d` will need to be compiled as 64-bits also.

+*I actually went through the kernel code to determine what is causing this; no success.*

 ## Some things will not run due to kernel issues